jewlofthelotus/SlickQuiz-WordPress/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Updating the SlickQuiz jQuery plugin to commit 93a16427269df6f80215b02b44a9a1ddfd1d94b8.
+Includes:
+** Optional "Back" buttons
+** Optional randomly sorted questions and answers
+** Easier answer selection (you can now click the text to select the checkbox / radio button)
+* Bug fixes!

 = 1.0 =
 This is the initial setup of the plugin.

 == Upgrade Notice ==

+= 1.0.1 =
+Updating the SlickQuiz jQuery plugin.
+New back button and random sorting options.
+Bug fixes!

 = 1.0 =
 This is the first version of the plugin